usaid-cs/yesterday-i-learned/life.md

 > "Life is an improvisation.
 You have no idea what's going to happen next and you are mostly making things up as you go along." - Stephen Colbert

+- Wear gloves when you use oven cleaner sprays, which strips fats away from anything.
 - "**If you don't go after what you want, you'll never have it.** If you don't ask, the answer is always no. If you don't step forward, you're always in the same place." - Nora Roberts
 - "Working as hard as you can" doesn't mean not resting and burning out.
 It means putting maximum sustained load on yourself.
 - [People are waiting for you to fail](https://seekingmyutopia.com/2019/01/22/people-are-waiting-for-you-to-fail/).
 They will bring you down.
 The only person you can trust to keep you positive, all the time, is _yourself_.
 As an aside, you are not anyone else's responsibility.
 You and you alone are responsible for your physical, mental, and social wellbeing.